 9. Pay attention to your pain level.

 A C-section is a major abdominal surgery.
 I can’t stress enough how important it is to rest and take your prescribed medications as needed to keep your pain level manageable.
 High levels of pain can negatively impact newborn care and breastfeeding.
-Most pain medications are safe while breastfeeding, so talk to your health care team about your options.
+Many pain medications are compatible with breastfeeding, so talk to your health care team about your options.

 Ask any mom who has had a C-section and she will tell you to be sure your clothes don’t rub on your incision site.
-It’s also important to wear clothes that allow easy access for skin-to-skin and breastfeeding.
-Nursing bras, gowns, pajamas, postpartum underwear, and high-waisted leggings are all great options for a recently postpartum mama who is recovering from a C-section.
+It’s also important to wear nursing tops that allow easy access for skin-to-skin and breastfeeding.
+Nursing bras, nursing tanks, pajamas, postpartum underwear, and high-waisted maternity leggings are all great options for a recently postpartum mama who is recovering from a C-section.

-Being prepared for breastfeeding – no matter the delivery method – can increase your confidence and help you make the adjustments necessary to comfortably feed your baby.
+Being prepared to start breastfeeding – whether or not your delivery went according to birth plan – can increase your confidence and help you make the adjustments necessary to comfortably feed your baby.
 Need more breastfeeding help?
 Check out these resources, and please comment below with your favorite tips for breastfeeding after a C-section.